JOJ0/discodos/INSTALLATION.md

 * launch DiscoDOS setup
   * a local database will be initialized (the DiscoBASE)
   * the DiscoDOS CLI tools will be set up for your user environment
-* configure Discogs API access
+* configure Discogs collection access

 ### Windows